nguyenhuynhdat/nguyenhuynhdat.github.io/lessons/m11-four-essential-commands.md

 ### What is Command-line:

 A command is text written in a specific syntax.
-After entering a command into a terminal, the shell of your OS interpret this syntax and pass it to the OS to execute.
+After entering a command into a terminal, the shell of your OS interprets and passes it to the OS to execute.

-Some command only available for power user.
+Some commands only available for power user.
 You will need to be the **root** user or to use **sudo**.

 Why do we use command-line a lot in this tutorial?
 Because we are building our operating system from the ground up.
 Most of the time we will not have the luxury of GUI.